ritikgautam6448/thermal-power-plants-management-system/README.md

 # thermal-power-plants-management-system

-An academic work written in Language C to a subject from Software Engineering Degree at the University of Brasilia called Algoritimos e Programação de Computadores
-(Algorithms and Computer Programming, which gives the freshmen an introduction to programming logic), that intends to be a prototype of a thermal power plants management system where users can register power plants, consumers, and contracts, search for them and exclude any data if wanted.
+Original version of an academic work written in Language C to a subject from Software Engineering Degree at the University of Brasilia called Algoritimos e Programação de Computadores (Algorithms and Computer Programming, which gives the freshmen an introduction to programming logic), that intends to be a prototype of a thermal power plants management system where users can register power plants, consumers, and contracts, search for them and exclude any data if wanted.

 Instructions of Use:
 - The source code has some visual issues with some exceptions (not showing some data) but works exactly as was pretended for;